 }

-After sending the request, I checked my original account’s ticket dashboard.
-I was now listed as a collaborator on the second account’s ticket, giving me full access to its details, including personal information like usernames, phone numbers, and addresses.
+After sending it, I checked my original account's ticket dashboard.
+I was now listed as a collaborator on the second account's ticket, with full access to its details, including personal information like usernames, phone numbers and addresses.
+That confirmed the IDOR: by modifying the ticket_number, any attacker could reach other users' tickets.

-1. Log in to https://test.support.target-site.com/ with any valid account.
+- Log in to the support platform with any valid account.

-3. Use Burp Suite (or any proxy tool) to intercept the "add collaborator" request.
+- Use Burp Suite (or any proxy) to intercept the add-collaborator request.

-5. Send the modified request and confirm that you’ve been added to the other user's ticket.
+ticket_numberto match the ID of another user's ticket. - Send the modified request and confirm you've been added to that user's ticket.

-- Implement strict access control to validate user permissions on every request.
+- Enforce strict access control, validating the user's permissions on every request.

-- Monitor and log unauthorized access attempts for further investigation.
+- Log and monitor unauthorized access attempts for further investigation.

-If you have any feedback or questions, feel free to DM me on Twitter at R29k.
-Thanks for reading, and I’ll see you in the next write-up!
+Any feedback or questions?
+DM me on Twitter @R29k_.
+Thanks for reading, see you in the next one.